This is Part 5 of the Choose Your Tools series. Also check out Part 4: Universal Gear Truths.

 Going fast and light is, among a small but growing crowd, all the rage these days.
 This makes a lot of sense considering the currently plummeting gear weights and the growing popularity of backcountry touring.
 In small, speedy enclaves throughout the Mountain West, folks are experimenting with the low-end of the weight spectrum, stealing techniques and technology from mountain-racing disciplines to push the limits of minimalist weight and maximum vert.

 Going Light is defined here as seeking to use the minimum gear possible to achieve the greatest amount of mountain travel.
-Lightening you pack, clothing, boots and skis frees the energy that would be used to tow those pounds around, and that energy can be applied to traveling farther or faster in the hills.
+Lightening your pack, clothing, boots and skis frees the energy that would be used to tow those pounds around, and that energy can be applied to traveling farther or faster in the hills.
 Just as fast-packing and distance trail running are coming to dominate classic backpacking routes, so too is lightweight skiing turning previously multi-day traverses and enchainments into impressive day trips.

 Going light isn’t just for endurance freaks in spandex setting world records.
 Even if your resting heart rate isn’t in the 40s, lightening your pack and your gear is a liberating experience for several reasons.